Save big with bundled curriculum!

 Of course, not every student enjoys the subjective nature of poetry.
 A poem can be read with many different interpretations.
 Depending on the student, this is either a dream or a nightmare!
 It’s true that teaching poetry analysis can be challenging for students and teachers alike.
 This is why it is a great idea to start within your students’ comfort zones.

 Not every student feels comfortable with analyzing poetry, but almost all of them have an artist or song that they adore.
-If you were to ask them what their favorite song is about, I’m sure they would have a lot to say!
+If you were to ask them what their top streamed song is about, I’m sure they would have a lot to say!
 They might even offer a few inferences based on their understanding of the artist’s biography or cultural references.
 We can use this excitement to hook them on reading poetry.

-Poetic Devices in Songs
+Figurative Language in Songs

-How do you identify a poetic device?
+How do you identify figurative language?

 Have each student fill out the vocabulary worksheets independently by creating individual workbooks.
 Alternatively, you can turn this into a collaborative activity by having students define different terms in groups.
 Students can then present their terms to the class before hanging them up on the word wall.